 Name (1) Number of Shares Beneficially Owned (2) Percentage of Shares Beneficially Owned (3)

 Name (7) Owned (-) Owned ()

 Executive Officers and Directors:

-Guy S. Cook 13,265,970(4) 36.02%
+Guy S. Cook 13,353,469(4) 36.54%

-Mitchell Godfrey 975,133(5) 2.65%
+Mitchell Godfrey 825,133(5) 2.26%

-Kent Swanson 441,066(6) 1.2%
+Kent Swanson 516,066(6) 1.42%

 Michael Lopach 100,000(7)

-Jon Wickwire 679,053(8) 1.84%
+Jon Wickwire 671,241(8) 1.82%

 John P. Gandolfo - -

 Jesus Hernandez 558,000(9) 1.51%

-Darrel Holmes 138,886(10)
+Darrel Holmes 103,421(10)

-All executive officers and directors as a group (8 persons) 16,158,108 43.86%
+All executive officers and directors as a group (9 persons) 16,003,304 42.67%

 - Less than 1% of outstanding shares of common stock. - (1) The address of each person is c/o Bacterin International, Inc., 600 Cruiser Lane, Belgrade Montana 59714. - (2) Unless otherwise indicated, includes shares owned by a spouse, minor children and relatives sharing the same home, as well as entities owned or controlled by the named person.
 Also includes shares if the named person has the right to acquire those shares within 60 days after September 28, 2010, by the exercise or conversion of any warrant, stock option or convertible preferred stock.
 Unless otherwise noted, shares are owned of record and beneficially by the named person. - (3) The calculation in this column is based upon 36,841,386 shares of common stock outstanding on September 28, 2010.
-The shares of common stock underlying warrants and stock options are deemed outstanding for purposes of computing the percentage of the person holding them, but are not deemed outstanding for the purpose of computing the percentage of any other person. - (4) Includes (a) 20,000 shares of our common stock issuable to Sue Cook, Mr. Cook's spouse and our head of human resources, upon the exercise of stock options previously granted by Bacterin under its 2004 Stock Incentive Plan, (b) 484,375 shares of common stock acquired in the private placement that occurred concurrently with the Reverse Merger, and (c) warrants to purchase 104,594 shares of our common stock which were also acquired in such private placement. - (5) Includes (a) 50,666 shares of common stock owned by Mr. Godfrey's spouse, and (b) 300,000 shares of our common stock issuable to Mr. Godfrey upon the exercise of stock options previously granted by Bacterin under its 2004 Stock Incentive Plan. - (6) Includes 69,843 shares of our common stock issuable upon the exercise of warrants previously issued in connection with the conversion of certain debt - (7) Includes a proposed grant of restricted stock to new board members which has not yet been formally adopted (if adopted, this grant would likely be subject to vesting as described in Executive Compensation -- Director Compensation). - (8) Includes (a) a proposed grant of restricted stock to new board members which has not yet been formally adopted (if adopted, this grant would likely be subject to vesting as described in Executive Compensation -- Director Compensation), (b) 429,161 shares of common stock held by family trusts and family members, and (c) warrants to purchase 51,458 shares of common stock held by family trusts.
+The shares of common stock underlying warrants and stock options are deemed outstanding for purposes of computing the percentage of the person holding them, but are not deemed outstanding for the purpose of computing the percentage of any other person. - (4) Includes (a) 20,000 shares of our common stock issuable to Sue Cook, Mr. Cook's spouse and our head of human resources, upon the exercise of stock options previously granted by Bacterin under its 2004 Stock Incentive Plan, (b) 484,375 shares of common stock acquired in the private placement that occurred concurrently with the Reverse Merger, and (c) warrants to purchase 121,094 shares of our common stock which were also acquired in such private placement. - (5) Includes 150,000 shares of our common stock issuable to Mr. Godfrey upon the exercise of stock options previously granted by Bacterin under its 2004 Stock Incentive Plan. - (6) Includes (a) 100,000 shares of restricted stock to which Mr. Swanson is entitled in connection with his agreement to continue to serve on the Board of Directors and (b) 69,843 shares of our common stock issuable to Mr. Swanson upon the exercise of warrants previously issued to Mr. Swanson in connection with his conversion of certain debt. - (7) Includes a proposed grant of restricted stock to new board members which has not yet been formally adopted (if adopted, this grant would likely be subject to vesting as described in Executive Compensation -- Director Compensation). - (8) Includes (a) a proposed grant of restricted stock to new board members which has not yet been formally adopted (if adopted, this grant would likely be subject to vesting as described in Executive Compensation -- Director Compensation), (b) 100,399 shares of common stock held by family trusts and family members, and (c) warrants to purchase 45,000 shares of common stock held by family trusts.

-- (9) Represents shares of our common stock issuable to Mr. Hernandez upon the exercise of stock options previously granted by Bacterin under its 2004 Stock Incentive Plan. - (10) Includes (a) 35,466 shares of our common stock owned by an LLC Mr. Holmes controls, and (b) 93,287 shares of our common stock issuable to Mr. Holmes upon the exercise of stock options previously granted by Bacterin under its 2004 Stock Incentive Plan.
+- (9) Represents shares of our common stock issuable to Mr. Hernandez upon the exercise of stock options previously granted by Bacterin under its 2004 Stock Incentive Plan. - (10) Includes 93,288 shares of our common stock issuable to Mr. Holmes upon the exercise of stock options previously granted by Bacterin under its 2004 Stock Incentive Plan.